eclipse-sw360/sw360/README_DOCKER.md

 cat "company.default.name=MYCOMPANY" > config/sw360-portal-ext.properties
 ```

-Docker compose with treat config as a binded volume dir and will expose to application.
+Docker compose with treat config as a bind volume dir and will expose to application.

 ### CSS layout looks wrong